evennia/evennia/docs/source/Setup/Config-Nginx.md

 Following that example, you then need the following in your `server/conf/secret_settings.py`

-> Using `secret_settings.py` for this means you can continue using default access points for local development, making your life easier.
+> The `secret_settings.py` file is not included in `git` commits and is to be used for secret stuff.
+This also means you can continue using default access points for local development, making your life easier.

 ```python
 SERVER_HOSTNAME = "example.com"